What is Neck Pain?

 Therapy

-Transcutaneous electrical nerve stimulation (TENS) are electrodes that are placed on the skin near painful areas that deliver small electrical impulses that can relieve pain
+• Transcutaneous electrical nerve stimulation (TENS) involves placing electrodes on the skin near painful areas to deliver small electrical impulses for pain relief.

 When to visit a Doctor